department-of-veterans-affairs/va.gov-team/products/accredited-representation-management/research/2023-11-ARM-search-nav-usertest/conversation-guide.md

 19. Click the ‘City, state or postal code’ box then ‘Search’, which will show search results for VSOs.
 From the table of options, how would you decide which representative to go forward with?
 20. Is there any information missing you’d like to see?
    - _*Note: If you’d like to see attorney options to compare feel free to click the ‘attorney’ option up top._
-21. PUMPKIN What are your thoughts on the sort options?
+21. What are your thoughts on the sort options?
 Are there any other ways you’d like to sort the information shown?
 22. Any other thoughts on this page?

 _Current Representative_

-23. PUMPKIN Click the VA logo on the top to go back to the homepage.
+23. Click the ‘Next Prototype’ button in the top right to go back to the homepage.
 24. Imagine you have a current representative and could see that information on VA.gov.
 Where would you expect to see your current representative information?

 ### Things to watch for: